 work well, food moves too slowly or stops moving.

-The vagus nerve gets damaged if you have diabetes and your blood sugar or blood glucose
+The vagus nerve can get damaged if you have diabetes and your blood sugar or blood

 Other causes of gastroparesis include:

-- Metabolic disorders, which make the body have either too much or too little of essential
+Metabolic disorders that make the body have either too much or too little of essential

-things it needs to stay healthy.
-An example is having too much of the thyroid hormone
+things it needs to stay healthy, such as having too little of the thyroid hormone

 Who is at risk for gastroparesis?